voidberg/imagecache-sharp/README.md

 Configuration:

-- sigma: The sigma of the Gaussian mask.
+- `sigma`: The sigma of the Gaussian mask.
 Defaults to `1`.
-- flat: The level of sharpening to apply to "flat" areas.
+- `flat`: The level of sharpening to apply to "flat" areas.
 Defaults to `1.0`.
-- jagged: The level of sharpening to apply to "jagged" areas.
+- `jagged`: The level of sharpening to apply to "jagged" areas.
 Defaults to `2.0`.